NBizzell/time-lapse-crystals/Lesson-2/worksheet4.md

 Perhaps use a camera mount or simply tape the Pi to a wall or object and position the camera with tape.
 Make sure the camera position is static and will remain in place over time.

-You can shut down the Pi, remove it from the monitor and ethernet and simply have it running on power (when you plug it in, it will boot as normal and `cron` will run as expected) in the position you require.
+You can shut down the Pi, remove it from the monitor and Ethernet and simply have it running on power (when you plug it in, it will boot as normal and `cron` will run as expected) in the position you require.

 You can even use a battery pack if you have one that lasts long enough for your requirements.
 This is especially handy if you need to position the power out of reach of a power socket, such as on a roof or in a tree!